calvincetom/savannah/README.md

 - OAuth2/OpenID Connect is used for authentication.
 - Proper handling of API tokens and credentials in environment variables.
-- Web security best practices implemented (e.g., XSS protection).

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact